 Dragon boating can be purely recreational or a highly competitive sport.
 Races are usually 250 to 1,000 meters in length.
 A seasoned dragon boat crew will have a rate of 70 to 80 strokes per minute and rumor has it, a world-class dragon boat crew can actually pull up a water skier!

 Questions?
 Come by the Chesapeake Finish Line Tower’s Welcome Center, located on the first floor, for more information.
-You can also contact us online or call (405) 552-4040.
+You can also email us or call (405) 552-4040.